Can supervise: YES

 Background: Scarcity of prospective medication non-adherence cost measurements for the Australian population with no directly measured estimates makes determining the burden medication non-adherence places on the Australian health care system difficult.
 This study aims to indirectly estimate the national cost of medication non-adherence in Australia comparing the cost prior to and following a community pharmacy-led intervention.
 Methods: Retrospective observational study.
 A de-identified database of dispensing data from 20,335 patients (n=11,257 on rosuvastatin, n=6,797 on irbesartan and n=2,281 on desvenlafaxine) was analyzed and average adherence rate determined through calculation of PDC.
 Included patients received a pharmacist-led medication adherence intervention and had twelve months dispensing records; six months before and six months after the intervention.
 The national cost estimate of medication non-adherence in hypertension, dyslipidemia and depression pre- and post-intervention was determined through utilization of disease prevalence and comorbidity, non-adherence rates and per patient disease-specific adherence-related costs.
 Results: The total national cost of medication non-adherence across three prevalent conditions, hypertension, dyslipidemia and depression was $10.4 billion equating to $517 per adult.
 Following enrollment in the pharmacist-led intervention medication non-adherence costs per adult decreased $95 saving the Australian health care system and patients $1.9 billion annually.
 Conclusion: In the absence of a directly measured national cost of medication non-adherence, this estimate demonstrates that pharmacists are ideally placed to improve patient adherence and reduce financial burden placed on the health care system due to non-adherence.
 Funding of medication adherence programs should be considered by policy and decision makers to ease the current burden and improve patient health outcomes moving forward.

-Cutler, RL, Van der Linden, N, Benrimoj, SIC, Fernandez-Llimos, F & Garcia-Cardenas, V 2019, 'An evidence-based model to consolidate medication adherence cost estimation: the medication adherence cost estimation framework', JOURNAL OF COMPARATIVE EFFECTIVENESS RESEARCH, vol. 8, no. 8, pp. 555-567.View/Download from: UTS OPUS or Publisher's site
+Cutler, RL, Van Der Linden, N, Charlie Benrimoj, SI, Fernandez-Llimos, F & Garcia-Cardenas, V 2019, 'An evidence-based model to consolidate medication adherence cost estimation: the medication adherence cost estimation framework.', Journal of Comparative Effectiveness Research, vol. 8, no. 8, pp. 555-567.View/Download from: Publisher's site

-Cutler, R, Fernandez-Llimos, F, Frommer, M, Benrimoj, SI & Garcia Cardenas, MV 2018, 'Economic impact of medication nonadherence by disease groups: a systematic review', BMJ Open, vol. 8, no. 1, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Cutler, R, Fernandez-Llimos, F, Frommer, M, Benrimoj, SI & Garcia Cardenas, MV 2018, 'Economic impact of medication nonadherence by disease groups: a systematic review', BMJ Open, vol. 8, no. 1, pp. 1-8.View/Download from: Publisher's site

 To determine the economic impact of medication non-adherence across multiple disease groups.